- Un’Analisi dell’Agenda 2030: il CED all’International Workshop FEEM - 19 Dicembre 2017

 The consequent model of transition management (TM) represents a suitable approach in the adoption of innovation for structural transformations within complex socio-technical systems such as energy, natural resources and waste, agriculture, transport and housing (Kemp et al. 2007).
 According to Kemp et al. (2006) TM aims at “influencing the direction and speed of transitions by coordinating and enabling the processes that occur at different levels in a more systemic and evolutionary way”.
 Romans et al. (2007) defines TM in a perspective of incrementalism planning by adopting long-term system thinking, back-casting and forecasting.
 The objectives of TM are indeed the achievement of desirable social goals, the avoidance of serious pitfalls and institutional reforms to cope with unfolding patterns of change (Meadowcroft 2009).

-Several transitions are expected to occur in the energy sector: i) from a fossil fuel based carbon emitting system to a renewable carbon neutral system; ii) from a centralized energy provision to a decentralized system; iii) from a vulnerable to a resilient energy system.
-The major hindering factor in achieving the expected transition in energy sector refers to the socio-technical problem so-called ‘lock-in’ effect, with society locked in sub-optimal equilibria, i.e. complex inherited systems that prevent structural change.
+Several transitions are expected to occur in the energy sectors: i) from a fossil fuel based carbon emitting system to a renewable carbon neutral system; ii) from a centralized energy provision to a decentralized system; iii) from a vulnerable to a resilient energy system.
+The major hindering factor in achieving the expected transition in energy sector refers to a socio-technical problem, that is the so-called ‘lock-in’ effect, with society locked in a sub-optimal equilibria, i.e. complex inherited systems that prevent structural change.
 Incrementally improved systems might actually be an optimal answer to certain types of vulnerability (Goldthau 2014), however it appears to be a critical obstacle in the current energy transition.
 Examples are multiple:

 - Old power plants still operate profitably recovering exclusively their operational costs and are often exempted from recent strict environmental regulation.

-- Integration of RES requires large investments in improving network inter-connectivity.
+- The integration of renewables energy production requires large investments in improving network inter-connectivity.

 - Long lasting regulatory setting and political choices become solidified arrangements.
 For example, cost-ineffective fossil fuels subsidies are adopted because of their underlying information asymmetry, i.e costs are not observable, but benefits are well (unequally) redistributed across all income groups.